dorstag/postediting_metaphor_literature_EAMT/README.md

 # ABOUT
 This repository contains supplementary materials for the publication:
-Dorst, Aletta G., Nas, Mayra O., and Zeven.
-Katinka (2026).
+Dorst, Aletta G., Nas, Mayra O., and Zeven, Katinka (2026).
 "Metaphors in Literary Post-Editing: Opening Pandora's Box".
 EAMT conference 2026.

 If you use this repository, please cite accordingly.